mareklonicek/csharp_console_api/README.md

 ###
 The executable file of the application, "httpClient_api.exe", is attached, of course.
  ###
-Please, click the <span style="color: green;">green</span> "Code" button, then select "Download ZIP."
+Please, click the green "Code" button, then select "Download ZIP."